sathish-cs/lovoo/README.md

 ![Sample output](go.jpg)

-Note: This program can be improved using frameworks like gin which helps to improve the performance.
+Note: This program can be improved by using frameworks like gin which helps to improve the performance and unit tests.
 But due to time constraint did'nt worked on that part as of now.
 Definitely will work on that to improve this sample app.